Tips for Planning a Cross-Country Road Trip

 Remember to Make Time for Breaks

 Though you’re trying to get to your destination as quickly as you can, it’s important that you take the occasional break to recuperate from the drive.
 Unfortunately, failing to do so can result in fatigue and a potential accident.
-So before you leave, make sure you familiarize yourself with the signs you need to take a break while driving and set aside enough time to get some much-needed rest.
+So, before you leave, make sure you familiarize yourself with the signs you need to take a break while driving and set aside enough time to get some much-needed rest.

 Whether your pets are coming along for the ride or are staying home, you’ll need a plan for how they’re cared for during your trip.
 If they’re coming with you, this will involve finding pet-friendly hotel accommodations.
 But if they’re staying home, this might involve finding a pet sitter who can stop by your home.
 Either way, knowing that your pet is taken care of will ensure that you enjoy your trip to the fullest.